mehulagg/gitlab/doc/user/group/saml_sso/scim_setup.md

 | `userPrincipalName`              | `emails[type eq "work"].value` |  |
 | `mailNickname`                   | `userName`             |  |

-For reference, you can view [an example configuration in the troubleshooting reference](../../../administration/troubleshooting/group_saml_scim.md#azure-active-directory).
+For guidance, you can view [an example configuration in the troubleshooting reference](../../../administration/troubleshooting/group_saml_scim.md#azure-active-directory).

 1. Below the mapping list click on **Show advanced options > Edit attribute list for AppName**.
 1. Ensure the `id` is the primary and required field, and `externalId` is also required.